North Loop, Minneapolis: Today

 In September 2006, the North Loop Neighborhood Association received funding to build a dog park for North Loop residents.
-A temporary dog park has been built on 3rd St and 7th Ave.
+A temporary dog park has been built on N 3rd St and N 7th Ave.

 Target Field, home of the Minnesota Twins, opened in 2010, is on the southwest edge of the neighborhood.
 Plans call for the construction of condominiums and apartments for several thousand new residents near the stadium.
-The area is also served by Target Field (Metro Transit Station), the new terminus for the Northstar Commuter Rail, Metro Transit Blue, Green and future light rail lines.
+The area is also served by Target Field Station, the terminus for the Northstar Commuter Rail, Metro Transit Blue and Green Lines, and future light rail lines.